Organic infant formula & feeding support

 Read more: What Are the Benefits of Breastmilk?

 How is my body getting ready to breastfeed?

 Some women start to notice breast changes early on in pregnancy.
 Sometime in the first trimester, your breasts may become fuller and more tender, and you may notice nipple and areola changes.8 By the end of your second trimester, your body is able to produce breastmilk should your little one be born early.8

 Have questions about preparing to breastfeed?
-Come chat with our team of registered dietitians, fellow moms, and lactation specialists, available from Monday – Friday 8 am – 6 pm (ET) and Saturday – Sunday 8 am – 2 pm (ET).
+Come chat with our team of registered dietitian nutritionists, fellow moms, and lactation specialists, available from Monday – Friday 8 am – 6 pm (ET).
 Chat now!